 What To Bring To Classes

-Proof of vaccinations or titers (first class only).
+Proof of dog's vaccinations or titers (first class only).
+Failure to provide proof of vaccinations may eliminate you from participation.

 A 4-6ft nylon or leather leash (no flexi/extendable/retractable leashes).

 Your dog should be wearing a regular flat collar that does not include a sliding plastic snap (these have been known to pop open/break and are potentially dangerous as a result).
-A martingale collar, body harness or head halter are acceptable as long as they are fitted correctly and not used in a manner to correct, cause pain or punish the dog.
+A well fitted body harness is also accepted/preferred.
+A martingale collar or head halter are acceptable as long as they are fitted correctly and not used in a manner to correct, cause pain, fear or to punish the dog.

-Note: The following are strictly prohibited; any and all shock equipment, choke chains, slip collars, pinch/prong collars and retractable leashes and any tool or technique designed or used in a manner to cause injury, pain or fear to a dog.
-For more information visit the Resources Page on our website for detailed links/research.
+Note: The following tools are strictly prohibited; any and all shock equipment, choke chains, slip collars/slip leads, pinch/prong collars and retractable leashes or any tool or technique designed or used in a manner to cause injury, pain or fear to a dog.
+For more information visit the Resources Page on our website or; www.ipdta.org for detailed links/research.

-Healthy soft training treats with a lot of aroma.
+Healthy soft training treats with a lot of aroma (not kibble).
 A variety of treats will be available at our facility to purchase if you don’t have anything or run out.

 Male dogs over six months of age must be neutered.
 Females in season are not permitted.